mrneuenschwander/world-weather-analysis/README.md

 ## Note:

-Until "submission commit" is present in the commit history, nothing in this repository is intended to represent a final product.
+Until "submission commit" is present *verbatim* in the commit history, nothing in this repository is intended to represent a final product.